neoforged/Documentation/docs/resources/server/tags.md

     // Add your tag entries here.
     @Override
     protected void addTags(HolderLookup.Provider lookupProvider) {
-        // Create a tag builder for our tag.
+        // Create a TagAppender of registry objects for our tag.
 This could also be e.g. a vanilla or NeoForge tag. this.tag(MY_TAG)
             // Add entries.
 This is a vararg parameter.
-            // Non-intrinsic providers must provide ResourceKeys here instead of the actual objects.
+            // Key tag providers must provide ResourceKeys here instead of the actual objects.
             .add(Blocks.DIRT, Blocks.COBBLESTONE)
             // Add optional entries that will be ignored if absent.
 This example uses Botania's Pure Daisy.
-            // Unlike #add, this is not a vararg parameter.
+            // This is not a vararg parameter.
-            .addOptional(ResourceLocation.fromNamespaceAndPath("botania", "pure_daisy"))
+            .add(TagEntry.optionalElement(ResourceLocation.fromNamespaceAndPath("botania", "pure_daisy")))
             // Add a tag entry.
             .addTag(BlockTags.PLANKS)
             // Add multiple tag entries.
 This is a vararg parameter.
             // Can cause unchecked warnings that can safely be suppressed.
             .addTags(BlockTags.LOGS, BlockTags.WOODEN_SLABS)
             // Add an optional tag entry that will be ignored if absent.
-            .addOptionalTag(ResourceLocation.fromNamespaceAndPath("c", "ingots/tin"))
+            .addOptionalTag(ItemTags.create(ResourceLocation.fromNamespaceAndPath("c", "ingots/tin")))
             // Add multiple optional tag entries.
 This is a vararg parameter.
             // Can cause unchecked warnings that can safely be suppressed.
-            .addOptionalTags(ResourceLocation.fromNamespaceAndPath("c", "nuggets/tin"), ResourceLocation.fromNamespaceAndPath("c", "storage_blocks/tin"))
+            .addOptionalTags(ItemTags.create(ResourceLocation.fromNamespaceAndPath("c", "nuggets/tin")), ItemTags.create(ResourceLocation.fromNamespaceAndPath("c", "storage_blocks/tin")))
             // Set the replace property to true.
             .replace()
             // Set the replace property back to false.
             .replace(false)
             // Remove entries.
 This is a vararg parameter.
-Accepts either resource locations, resource keys,
-            // tag keys, or (intrinsic providers only) direct values.
+            // Key tag providers must provide ResourceKeys here instead of the actual objects.
             // Can cause unchecked warnings that can safely be suppressed.
-            .remove(ResourceLocation.fromNamespaceAndPath("minecraft", "crimson_slab"), ResourceLocation.fromNamespaceAndPath("minecraft", "warped_slab"));
+            .remove(Blocks.CRIMSON_SLAB, Blocks.WARPED_SLAB);
     }
 }
 ```